On Trimming Tensor-structured Measurements and Efficient Low-rank Tensor Recovery: Adaptive iterative hard thresholding recovery methods

-\begin{remark} While related techniques like Kaczmarz soft thresholding \cite{chen2021regularized} for tensor recovery employ the thresholding step after every Kaczmarz update, numerical evidence shows that this is ineffective when a hard thresholding operator is used.
-Further, numerical experiments also suggested that a periodic thresholding every $\frac{m}{p}$ iterations, for some period $p$, as utilized in \cite[Algorithm 2]{jeong2023linear} didn't help improve convergence.
-Also, random sampling with replacement offers similar, yet slightly slower rates of convergence when compared to reshuffling.
+While related techniques, like Kaczmarz soft thresholding \cite{chen2021regularized} for tensor recovery, employ the thresholding step after every Kaczmarz update, numerical evidence shows that this approach is ineffective when a hard thresholding operator is used.
+Furthermore, numerical experiments also suggested that periodic thresholding every $\frac{m}{p}$ iterations, for some period $p$, as utilized in \cite[Algorithm 2]{jeong2025linear}, did not help improve convergence.
+Also, random sampling with replacement offers similar, yet slightly slower, rates of convergence when compared to reshuffling.

-Another related method is the stochastic iterative hard thresholding algorithm for low rank HOSVD recovery (\cite{grotheer2020stochastic}), where the full gradient step is replaced by a block stochastic gradient descent step followed by hard thresholding.
-However, in StohTIHT, the projection blocks are themselveslarge so that each of the satisfies RIP, which is crucially different from our setting. \end{remark}
+Another related method is the stochastic iterative hard thresholding algorithm for low-rank HOSVD recovery (\cite{grotheer2020stochastic}), where the full gradient step is replaced by a block stochastic gradient descent step followed by hard thresholding.
+However, in StoTIHT \cite{grotheer2020stochastic}, the projection blocks are themselves large so that each of them satisfies RIP, which is crucially different from our setting.
+We provide convergence guarantees for Algorithm~\ref{alg:kziht} in Section~\ref{subsection:kacztiht}.